 There are other ways in which a medical staff could cause or make worse a brain injury.
 A major cause of brain injuries due to medical negligence involves anesthesia complications during surgery.
 An anesthesiologist is a physician specializing in the use of drugs to control pain and induce a painless, sleep-like state in order for the surgery to take place.
 There are many vital aspects of the proper administration of anesthesia for which the anesthesiologist is responsible:

-If the anesthesiologist makes a mistake or oversight in any of these steps, it could lead to severe injury, and a medical malpractice lawsuit.
+If the anesthesiologist makes a mistake or oversight in any of these steps, it could lead to severe injury, and a medical malpractice lawsuit, as a brain damage attorney in Connecticut could explain.

 Two key factors determining how the patient will be affected by the brain injury is the extent and location of the damage.
 Though it’s common, a brain injury does not necessarily result in a long-term or permanent disability.
 The correct diagnosis and appropriate treatment are necessary to limit or minimize the harm.